 On this date, in 1926, Chuck Berry was born.
 He was a Black Rock & Roll musician and songwriter.

 Charles "Chuck" Edward Berry was born in San Jose, California, and grew up in St. Louis.
-In the early 1950s, Berry led a popular blues trio at night and worked as a beautician by day.
+In the early 1950s, Berry led a popular blues trio at night and worked as a beautician daily.
 He made friends with Muddy Waters, who introduced him to Leonard Chess, head of Chicago-based Chess Records.
 It was the song on his audition tape called "Ida Red" that won the record company"Maybellene."

 Released on August 20, 1955, Maybellene went to Number 5 on Billboard and established Berry as a black artist who successfully crossed over to the white pop charts.
-He made the transition when many other deserving and talented black artists in the 50s didn’t, and theories as to why are multiple.
+He made the transition when many other deserving and talented black artists in the 50s didn’t, and theories about why are multiple.
 His fame had a lot to do with his knack for language.
 Berry offered persuasive statements about the experience of being a teenager in the changing world of the 50s.
 He explained the boredom of classroom-bound students in "School Days" ("Soon as three o'clock rolls around/You finally lay your burden down").

 Released in 1964, Berry released "No Particular Place to Go," "You Never Can Tell," and "Promised Land."
 All the while, even groups like the Beach Boys plundered Berry for inspiration.
 Their 1963 hit "Surfin' U.S.A." so deliberately copied the melody and rhythm of Berry's "Sweet Little Sixteen" that he sued and won a songwriting credit.
 Ironically, Berry got his only Number 1 hit, "My Ding-a-Ling," a risqué novelty song he'd long been performing in adult nightclubs in 1972.
-By this time, his music had grown so well established that on tour he preferred to recruit pickup musicians in each new town.
+By this time, his music had grown so well established that he preferred to recruit pickup musicians in each new town on tour.